 - Project Closure/Sign-off

 Knowing a person who is sitting beside you the whole day is easy.
-Given the hours spent together, it is easy for a manager to know his team inside out, their strengths, weaknesses, motivations as well as their unique personality traits.
-But in the case of remote work, the manager will have to make an extra effort to know the team.
+Given the hours spent together, it is easy for a manager to know his team inside out, their strengths, weaknesses, motivations, and unique personality traits.
+But in remote work, the manager will have to make an extra effort to know the team.

 Companies now conduct business in the global marketplace with cultures and ethics differing from latitude to latitude.
-Businesses mould themselves to the needs of their clients, and managers should do the same when it comes to mobilizing an effective remote team.
+Businesses mold themselves to their clients’ needs, and managers should do the same when it comes to mobilizing an effective remote team.

 The manager should know what makes every individual team member tick and what get them down to work.
 We hope that this guide will help you as a manager and a leader to create an effective, efficient, and energetic remote team.

-It is our business to transform yours no matter where you might be located technologically.
+It is our business to transform yours, no matter where your location is, technologically.

 Our technophile attitude and presence on the cutting edge of technology has helped our remote teams create game-changing bespoke solutions for our clients, ones that have become crucial gears in the machinery of their success stories.